mvysny/jdbi-orm-vaadin-crud-demo/README.md

 # JDBI-ORM demo using Vaadin

 A demo project showing the CRUD capabilities of the [JDBI-ORM](https://gitlab.com/mvysny/jdbi-orm) ORM library.
 Requires Java 17+.
+Uses [jdbi-orm-vaadin](https://gitlab.com/mvysny/jdbi-orm-vaadin).

 The [Person](src/main/java/com/vaadin/starter/skeleton/Person.java)
 entity is mapped to the database tables; inheriting from Entity and Dao